-Our director, Tatyana Popova, is also our chief executive officer; our director Elena Ignatenko is also our chief financial officer.
+Our director, Xu Tang, is also our President; our director Desheng Wang is also our Chief Executive Officer, and Chief Financial Officer and our director Yen Chan is also our Senior Vice President.
 As a result, we do not have independent directors on our Board of Directors.